You need the following hardware/software components for installing and running SoundHelix:

 During playback, SoundHelix provides a very simple command console.
 Type "help" in the console to view the possible commands.

 SoundHelix uses Apache log4j for logging.
 You can configure the log level to use in the "log4j.properties" file found in the SoundHelix directory.
+For more verbose logging, change the default log level "INFO" to "DEBUG" (more logging) or "TRACE" (most logging).
+Log levels can also be defined per Java class, if required.
 For details about how to configure log4j, please refer to the log4j documentation.

 Using a MIDI hub (a.k.a. virtual MIDI router or virtual MIDI cable)